Residency brief

 • The resident will have access to the selected weaver artists from the village and willing to work in collaboration with the local craftsmen.

-• The materials required to create the artwork will be arranged based on one-to-one conversation with the resident.
+• The materials required for creating the artworks will be arranged based on individual discussions with the resident.

-• The resident will be provided with three meals a day, along with tea/coffee available upon request.
+• The resident will be provided with three meals a day, with tea/coffee available upon request.

 • The resident will receive a fixed stipend of INR.
 30,000 per month to cover his/her living expenses.